 All school buildings including the gym, laundry room, library, and computer lab are available for exchange students to use.
 There are two large cafeterias and a variety of international restaurants on campus.
 Also, there are hundreds of restaurants within a short walking distance.

 Participants from Saint Mary’s College are eligible for financial assistance.
 The amount of financial aid is determined by the usual methods and is applied through the Office of Financial Aid on Campus.

 SMC provides international insurance for all participants for the duration of the program.
-Heath facilities are located across the street from the University and provide adequate English-speaking services.
 Saint Mary’s College exercises every possible care in the arrangements made for its students.
 The College, however, is not responsible for any loss, damage, or injury to person or property, nor does it accept responsibility in connection with the service of any means of transportation.
 It is wise to have insurance on personal baggage and possessions.

 The South Korea program is open to students of all majors.
-Ewha woman’s University provides over 310 English-taught courses in a wide variety of disciplines.
+Ewha woman’s University provides over 300 English-taught courses in a wide variety of disciplines.
 Therefore, Korean language is not a requirement for this program.
 Students may take the Korean Language Course at different levels, which counts for 6 credits.

 The university has colleges for each of the following:

 • Social Sciences

 • Health Science